photoprism/photoprism-docs/docs/getting-started/cloud/pikapods.md

 # **PikaPods** Open Source App Hosting

 !!! verified "Trusted Partner"
     PhotoPrism teamed up [with PikaPods](https://prism.ws/pikapods-com) to offer the first officially supported **cloud-hosted solution**.
-Your personal app instance will be up and running in just a few steps and [includes sponsor features](https://photoprism.app/membership) like interactive world maps and dark themes - at no additional cost.
+Your personal app instance will be up and running in just a few steps and [includes sponsor features](https://photoprism.app/membership) such as interactive world maps and dark themes - at no additional cost.
 New customers currently also receive a **$5 welcome credit**.

 ## Setting Up Your Pod